Jason-Tadeusz/Project-1/README.md

 Answer: Batman

-`17) What was the average password length used in the password brute forcing attempt?
+Question 17.
+What was the average password length used in the password brute forcing attempt?

 To answer this question, we must extract the passwords from “form_data” using the common “rex”.
 Once we have the passwords extracted, we will need to evaluate the length of characters of the passwords and put it into a new field.
 We will use the following query: